 There are several devices currently available for closure.
 The type and size of device is based on the size and location of the hole.
 Sometimes more than one device is needed to completely close the hole.

 This non-surgical technique for closing an ASD eliminates the scar on the chest needed for a surgical approach, and has a shorter recovery time.

-The Cooper Heart Institute has a vast and renowned team of physicians who offer world class cardiac care and have extensive experience performing cardiac catheterization with ASD closure device.
+The Cooper Heart Institute has a large, renowned team of physicians who offer world class cardiac care and have extensive experience performing cardiac catheterization with ASD closure device.

 Understanding the procedure

 An interventional cardiologist from the Cooper Heart Institute inserts a long thin hollow flexible tube (catheter) in a blood vessel that leads to the heart in the inner thigh.
 Using an X-ray camera, the doctor then guides the catheter into the heart and performs several tests to measure the size of the hole, and to check that there are no other defects in the heart.